MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

     }

     /// Return an input instance to pass to the action with
     /// when the intent is received.
+Used when executing the action when the user performs the Intent
+    /// via an Intent extension.
     static func input(for intent: GetNoteIntent) -> DocumentRef? {
         guard let name = intent.documentName else {
             return nil